ameliasquires/lullaby/readme.md

 # lullaby

+> this branch is a bit out of date [state-copy-changes](https://github.com/ameliasquires/lullaby/tree/state-copy-changes) is the most up-to-date in a lot of ways, it will take a little longer for it to be merged

 > a large multi-purpose library for lua (primarily 5.4) revolving around threading and cryptography, and including network, math, io, and table functions

 heres an example of a webserver to return a [sha0](https://en.wikipedia.org/wiki/SHA-0) hash of an input